Hugo Swire

 Hugo George William Swire, Baron Swire, (born 30 November 1959) is a British politician.
 He served as the Member of Parliament (MP) for East Devon from 2001 until 2019.
 A member of the Conservative Party, he has had several ministerial roles, most recently as Minister of State for Europe and the Americas, a role he held until July 2016.
 Swire is currently the Deputy Chairman of the Commonwealth Enterprise and Investment Council.
 He retired from the House of Commons at the 2019 general election.
 Since 2022 he has been a member of the House of Lords.

 Early life and education

 Swire was born on 30 November 1959.
 His great-great-great-grandfather, John Swire (b.
 1793), was the founder of the Liverpool textile trading business that later became the Swire Group, the multi-billion USD conglomerate based in Hong Kong.
+He is son of Humphrey Roger Swire (1934–2004), and Philippa Sophia Swire (born 1935), daughter of George Jardine Kidston-Montgomerie of Southannan.
+His mother remarried in 2004 George Townshend, 7th Marquess Townshend.

 He is the brother of Sophia Swire.

 Swire was privately educated at St. Aubyns School, a preparatory school in Rottingdean, East Sussex, and at Eton College.
 He studied at the University of St Andrews for a year before attending the Royal Military Academy Sandhurst.